BigBull-H3RO/Counter/README.md

 The **Time Counter** feature displays the current in-game time of day.

+The **Coords Counter** feature displays the current coordinates of the player, making it easier to navigate and share locations with others.

 All features are **highly configurable**, making this mod an excellent choice for both **singleplayer and multiplayer servers**.

 ## **✨ Features**